openenergymonitor/emonpi2/firmware/readme.md

 The emonPi2 firmware can be edited and compiled using the [Arduino IDE](https://www.arduino.cc/) with [DxCore installed](https://github.com/SpenceKonde/DxCore).
 DxCore is an Arduino core for the AVR-DB microcontroller range, developed by SpenceKonde.

-### Available Firmwares
+### Available Firmware

 **[emonPi2FrontEndCM:](emonPi2FrontEndCM)** Single phase, 3 CT channel, continuous sampling, native RFM69 radio base-station firmware for the emonPi 2.

-### Firmware examples
+### Examples

-The following firmware's test specific functionality and may be useful when developing new firmware or modifying existing.
+The following examples test specific functionality and may be useful when developing new firmware or modifying existing.

 **[rf69n_rxtx_test:](rf69n_rxtx_test)** Example of receiving and transmitting RFM69 native format radio data.